 - Follow-up examinations are necessary to ensure continued successful contact lens wear.
-From the day of dispensing, the following schedule is a suggested auideline for follow-up.
+From the day of dispensing, the following schedule is a suggested guideline for follow up.

-- 3 or 4 days post-dispensing
+- 24 hours

 - 10 days

 - 1 month

 - 3 months

-- · every six months thereafter
+every six months thereafter

 At the initial follow-up evaluations the eye care professional should again reassure the patient that any of the previously described adaptive symptoms are normal, and that the adaptation period should be relatively brief.
+Depending on the patients prior experience with contact lenses and/or continuous wear, the eye care professional may consider prescribing a one week period of daily wear adaption prior to beginning extended wear.

 - b.
 Prior to a follow-up examination, the contact lenses should be worn for at least 4 continuous hours and the patient should be asked to identify any problems which might be occurring related to contact lens wear. - c.
 With lenses in place on the eyes, evaluate fitting performance to assure that CRITERIA OF A WELL FITTED LENS continue to be satisfied.
 Examine the lenses closely for surface deposition and/or damage. - d.
-After the lens removal, instill sodium fluorescein (unless contraindicated) into the eves and conduct a thorough biomicroscopy examination. - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization may be indicative of excessive corneal edema. - The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear, and/or a poorly fitting lens. - Papillary conjunctival changes may be indicative of an unclean and/or damaged lens.
+After the lens removal, instill sodium fluorescein [unless contraindicated] into the eyes and conduct a thorough biomicroscopy examination. - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization may be indicative of excessive corneal edema. - The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear, and/or a poorly fitting lens. - Papillary conjunctival changes may be indicative of an unclean and/or damaged lens.